 Academic policies are designed to provide the highest quality education and service to students.
 Our policies are based on both the American and Austrian education systems.
 General baseline policies may be found in the Student Handbook and the undergraduate and graduate catalogs.
 Supplemental Austrian policies† may be found in the WVPU Constitution, Study and Examination Guidelines of Webster Vienna Private University, and Thesis Guidelines for Students at Webster Vienna Private University.

-- Archival/retention of student work: See sections 4.7 and 4.8 of the Study and Examination Guidelines of Webster Vienna Private University.
+Archival/retention of student work: See sections 4.7 and 4.8 of the Study and Examination Guidelines of Webster Vienna Private University.

-- Attendance: The instructor sets attendance requirements and students are expected to actively participate in all of their scheduled courses.
+Attendance: The instructor sets attendance requirements and students are expected to actively participate in all of their scheduled courses.
 See the respective attendance sections of the undergraduate and graduate catalogs.
-However, students who miss the first week’s sessions of any course and do not communicate their absence to the instructor prior to its first session will be automatically dropped from the course to free up space for those desiring to register for that course.
+Students who do not attend the first session of any course and do not communicate their absence to the instructor prior to the first session will be automatically dropped from the course to free up space for those desiring to register for that course.

-- Email communication: Students are requested to communicate with faculty and staff via the respective faculty or staff members’ official email address, of which two official domains (webster.edu and webster.ac.at) are valid.
+Email communication: Students are requested to communicate with faculty and staff via the respective faculty or staff members’ official email address, of which two official domains (webster.edu and webster.ac.at) are valid.
 See Candidate/Connections/Email Accounts sections of the undergraduate and graduate catalogs for setting up official student accounts.

-- Exams (rescheduling and make-up exams): The rescheduling of exams is the responsibility of the respective academic department head.
+Exams (rescheduling and make-up exams): The rescheduling of exams is the responsibility of the respective academic department head.
 See sections 5.3 and 5.4 of the Study and Examination Guidelines of Webster Vienna Private University.

-- Grading appeals: See section 3, Course assessment appeals, of the Study and Examination Guidelines of Webster Vienna Private University.
+Grading appeals: See section 3, Course assessment appeals, of the Study and Examination Guidelines of Webster Vienna Private University.

-- Grading standards: See section 6, Grading standards of Webster University and their Austrian equivalents, of the Study and Examination Guidelines of Webster Vienna Private University
+Grading standards: See section 6, Grading standards of Webster University and their Austrian equivalents, of the Study and Examination Guidelines of Webster Vienna Private University

 As a matter of fairness and equality, all students are required to turn in all missing work no later than the last week of the term.
 Instructors will not award Incompletes in lieu of earning failing grades.
 If you have not provided enough coursework to pass the course by the grading deadline, instructors will assign a grade of F and not an Incomplete.
 If you have delivered only partial work, you will be given the grade that you earned so far according to the same scale as all other students in the class.

-- Student conduct: Students are responsible for observing all university rules and conducting themselves in a civil and responsible manner.
+Student conduct: Students are responsible for observing all university rules and conducting themselves in a civil and responsible manner.
 See the Extended Campus Code of Conduct in the Student Handbook.

-* Please note that the present page (http://webster.ac.at/academic-policies) contains the most up-to-date policies applicable to WVPU students and is periodically reviewed and updated (last update: 6 April 2017).
+* Please note that the present page (http://webster.ac.at/academic-policies) contains the most up-to-date policies applicable to WVPU students and is periodically reviewed and updated (last update: April 2019).
 Because WVPU academic policies are subject to change, one should refer to the current website for the most current information.

 † In accordance with local accreditation laws and requirements, all WVPU specific policies have statutory authority.